 I got loads of questions as a woman traveling alone.
 Locals can get quite irritated because they feel you cross the line – you break the rules just by doing so.
 On the other hand, comments can be tackled with friendliness and compliments; locals are sensitive to that.
-Do not think you can change the world.
+Be aware that you can not change the world.
 Do not go into discussions you can’t win and that might bring you into safety problems.
 Confirm what is OK in the culture to support your safety.

 Conservatism means people want to play by the rules, and they do not think about the meaning of rules.
-They can not discusse them.
+They can not discuss them.
 For example at Göbeklitepe I first went up the hill with my ticket to see the temples but I came down because the weather was very bad.
 I entered the building downstairs for a coffee and audiovisual show.
 After an hour, I decided to try again and they wanted me to buy another ticket because I went up already.
 Note that all were shivering, and they knew I did not go on the temple hill itself.
 The keyword here is patience.
-Do not discuss but just stand there, telling that you already bought a ticket and wait.
+Arguing doesn’t work because the basis of the rules is not argumental for them.
+Just stand there, telling that you already bought a ticket and wait.
 They started to discuss among themselves about my problem and it ended so that one guy came out, waved to me and let me go to the road up the hill again.
 Some others watched, maybe unhappily because the rules were broken but without further resistence.
 You will find yourself in situations like that.
 Keep smiling (not too much because you are a woman in a men’s land), wait and let others solve the problem.
 A key problem in islamic conservatism is the lack of critical reflexion.
 Do not think that a simple visitor can change that.
 Just find a way to travel with it when traveling inŞanlıurfa.

 Concerning robberies and the like, you are very safe traveling in Şanlıurfa.
 Look at the jewellers: they all have their door widely opened to the public, during day time and even after sunset.
 ‘We all know each other here’, a local told me.
 Anyway stealing is considered as a very bad thing.
 If you have to pay something, you could give your wallet to the person you have to pay to – and it will be dealt with correctly.
 Nobody grabs your bag in the street.
 As a woman, I was maybe judged a lot but I was not at all harassed, not one single time.
 Anybody you ask help from, will help you.
 First of all Turcs love to help someone out, second they have a culture where everybody is used to ask little services, third you are a guest and hospitality is key, also in Şanlıurfa.